mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

 Introduction
 ############

-Jenkins works on a 'master->slave' principle.
-The master node is responsible for orchestrating jobs and managing the slave nodes, where the work is actually performed.
-The master node is located at http://builds.mantidproject.org and each facility is responsible for providing hardware to act as slaves for the various required configurations.
+Jenkins works on a 'master -> worker' principle.
+The master node is responsible for orchestrating jobs and managing the agents, where the work is actually performed.
+The master node is located at http://builds.mantidproject.org and each facility is responsible for providing hardware to act as agents for the various required configurations.

 General Setup
 #############

-The master node is set to a fixed TCP port for JNLP slave agents under http://builds.mantidproject.org/configureSecurity.
+The master node is set to a fixed TCP port for JNLP agents under http://builds.mantidproject.org/configureSecurity.

 The anonymous jenkins user has the following rights: Overall Read, Slave Connect, Job Read, View Read.

-Setting up a New Slave
+Setting up a New Agent
 ######################

 Machine Setup
 -------------

-Set up a local ``builder`` account that will be used by the slave.
+Set up a local ``builder`` account that will be used by the agent.

 Install the :ref:`required prerequisites <GettingStarted>` for the relevant OS.
 In addition, install a standalone `Python <https://www.python.org/downloads/windows/>`__ interpreter so the system tests are able to install the mantid package.
 Do not use the embeddable zip, use the full installer and ensure python.exe is on the `PATH`.